 Grab the Offer – 02 days 23 hours left!

 Just 1 Left at $600 – Buy Now!

-If an app user gets to read these messages in your app or via push notifications, they will surely panic.
-Chances are (if they are too much addicted to your app), they may end up thinking, “I will miss out on something beneficial if I ignore this offer.”
+If an app user gets to read these messages in the app or via push notifications, this will create urgency.
+Chances are (if they are too addicted to the app), they may end up thinking, “I will miss out on something beneficial if I ignore this offer.”
 This fear will compel them to click the button.

 That’s the power of FOMO driven by basic needs:

 - Winning a level or lives in games